ecmwf/ICECAP/README.md

 Please follow the section 1.2 in the user guide how to set up your machine.
 An example how to run ICECAP is provided Section 1.3.

 The user guide is located in the doc/ directory.
-Compile with
+Compile it using the Makefile

     $ cd doc
-    $ pdflatex icecap.tex
+    $ make